mynona/vapor-oauth-example/README.md

 ---
 # What is out of scope of this example flow?

-* /userinfo endpoint on server side
+* /userinfo endpoint on OpenID provider side
 * Proper mapping of OIDC token claims to the JWT
 * Request id_token separately from Authorization Grant Flow
+* Proper logout handling on OpenID provider side